-I was a staunch advocate of Tandy TRS-DOS over CPM.
+Remembering Steve Jobs…I was a staunch advocate of Tandy TRS-DOS over CPM.
 I owned a big silver and grey box that I personally updated from 32KB of memory to 48KB and replaced the slow external cassette tape player with two 184KB floppy disk drives.
 And then I met Macintosh.
 128KB of Ram and two 400KB disk drives.
-For the next decade I worked closely with Apple as one of the early writers about the platform.
+For the next decade, I worked closely with Apple as one of the early writers about the platform.
 I wrote for MacWeek, MacToday, MacWorld, MaACazine, the Macintosh Buyers Guide and several other publications.
-I covered the Mac in mainstream office magazines, manufacturing magazines and in software development.
+I covered the Mac in mainstream office magazines, manufacturing magazines, and for the software development community.

 I received hardware regularly to keep me up-to-date on what Apple was shipping.
-And I became a HyperCard expert, writing articles about HyperCard and artificial intelligence, eventually meeting long-time friend and colleague Ron Evans through his HyperX HyperCard expert system and the serendipity of the Apple community.
+And I became a HyperCard expert, writing articles about HyperCard and artificial intelligence, eventually meeting a long-time friend and colleague Ron Evans through his HyperX HyperCard expert system and the serendipity of the Apple community.

-The Macintosh did profoundly change my relationship to computing, facilitating a childhood passion for learning, exploration and co-creation.
+The Macintosh did profoundly change my relationship to computing, facilitating a childhood passion for learning, exploration, and co-creation.
 I would see Steve Jobs from afar as he introduced new products to the world, and as an analyst and reviewer, report on the hits and the misses.
 I always walked that tight rope between fanboy and critic, leaning toward critic much to the dismay of my fanboy friends and relatives, and too close to fanboy sometimes for other hardware manufacturers who also delivered hardware to my doorstep for evaluation.

 It wasn’t until after Jobs left Apple for NeXT that I actually met him.
-We were together at a small press conference for the Object Management Group where Steve was offering the NeXT object model (OpenStep) as the common platform for computing in the future.
+We were together at a small press conference for the Object Management Group, where Steve was offering the NeXT object model (OpenStep) as the common platform for computing in the future.
 Typical of Steve, even though he was now at a smaller, not even also ran, nearly never was, computer company, he touted his vision as the future of computing.
 All computing.
 Of course, much of Mac OS X owes its foundations to OpenStep.